greenblacked/seven/README.md

-> ## This is the main scripts for set up desktop environment on Linux and Windows.
+> ## This is the main scripts for setting up a desktop environment on Linux and Windows.
 Enjoy it

 ### Installation for Windows by [choco_install.ps1](https://github.com/greenblacked/seven/blob/master/choco_install.ps1 "choco_install.ps1")
 First of all you need to downaload the script